SyedaMariumFatima/PF-LAB03-25K-0970/README.md

-##I study in FAST
+## I study in FAST./
-and i like scratch
+And i like scratch